 This is a "beta" version for testing and comment.
 Please send along any corrections and suggestions for improvement.

 The Soaring Society of America's most prestigious competition award, also know as "Sailplane Racing's Top Gun" award, the Hatcher Trophy was created in memory of Ron Hatcher a well known contest pilot.
-At the end of each racing season, the scores of national champions from the four FAI Classes and the World Class nationals are compared to determine which achieved the highest percentage of the maximum cumulative score possible for the competition.
+At the end of each racing season, the scores of national champions from the five FAI Classes and the World Class nationals are compared to determine which achieved the highest percentage of the maximum cumulative score possible for the competition.
 The computation of the recent years' scores is available.

 ( photo of 2002 winner Ron Tabery courtesy of Gena Tabery )